 Support for a broad range of cultural events, services and venues will mean access to culture will remain accessible and affordable.
-If the budget saving is taken the direct result will be price increases and venue closures.
-This would in turn mean a significantly reduced cultural offer in the city, primarily leaving the P&J Live and privately run venues such as the Tivoli.
-To that general public would need to travel to other cities in order to access programming they have come accustomed to in respect to a city of this scale.
+If the budget saving is taken the direct result will be price increases and potential venue closures.
+This would in turn mean a significantly reduced cultural offer in the city.
+For the general public this would potentially lead to a need to travel to other cities in order to access performing arts programming they have come accustomed to in respect to a city of this scale.

-Reductions or loss of cultural services provided by APA will have a knock on effect to the wider economy, particularly suppliers to the cultural venues and the visitor economy (accommodation and hospitality services)
+Reductions or loss of cultural services provided by APA will have a knock-on effect to the wider economy, particularly suppliers to the cultural venues and the visitor economy (accommodation and hospitality services)

-Aberdeen Performing Arts (APA) is highly committed to providing excellent customer service.
+Aberdeen Performing Arts (APA) have demonstrated in their service standards they are committed to providing excellent customer service.
 They aim for 93% of their customers to rate the service as either excellent or very good.
 They continuously review and improve their service based on customer feedback, which is collected through monthly surveys of visitors to their venues